-Developing a comprehensive project strategy approach to align, track, and manage strategic efforts is critical to your success.
+Developing a comprehensive project strategy approach is critical to your success.

 Project strategy—developing a comprehensive approach to align projects to your business strategy, and then tracking and managing them—is critical to your success.
 Companies who do project strategy well are better positioned to reach their goals because they can distill high-level strategic visions into tangible actions.

 Combining the two different disciplines of business strategy and project management isn’t always intuitive, but if you follow the steps below, you’ll have a solid approach you can apply to your entire organization.